Overview of Chemotherapy

 Chemotherapy drugs may cause an allergic or hypersensitivity reaction.
 These reactions, which are triggered by an immune system response, can occur immediately (e.g., type I or type II reaction), or within hours or days of chemotherapy (e.g., type III or type IV reaction).
 Anaphylaxis is a severe reaction that requires immediate treatment.
 It can result in shock, low blood pressure, and death.

 Symptoms of an allergic reaction include the following:

 - Flushing (redness of the face and neck)

 - Swelling (e.g., of the lips, tongue, eyelids)

 - Systemic reactions (e.g., liver and kidney disorders)

 Interferon and interleukin-2 are commonly used biological agents.
-Interferon has been shown to improve survival in non-Hodgkins lymphoma patients, as well as in melanoma patients and renal cell cancer patients.
-It is also used in patients with hepatitis C. Interleukin-2 can be used to treat patients with renal cell cancer and patients with melanoma.
-During treatment, these agents, which are naturally made by the body, are delivered in higher doses than the body is capable of producing.
+Interferon has been shown to improve survival in non-Hodgkins lymphoma patients, as well as in melanoma patients, renal cell cancer patients, and others.
+It is also used in patients who have hepatitis C. During treatment these agentswhich are naturally made by the bodyare delivered in higher doses than the body is capable of producing.

 Most side effects of this treatment are constitutional, such as fever, chills, muscle aches, and lack of energy.